What is a Medical Vacuum Pump?

 Step 5: Alarms need to be tested for pressure sensitivity and to confirm they send signals to the local board and the secondary alarm terminal outside the maintenance area.

-Step 6: Rotary vanes (if this type of pump) needs to be visually inspected to make sure there is no extraordinary wear.
+Step 6: Rotary vanes (if this type of pump) need to be visually inspected to ensure no extraordinary wear.

-Step 7: Pumps turn at a high speed on bearings.
-They need to be lubricated and, depending on the brand of pump, requires lubricants to be checked or replaced.
+Step 7: Pumps turn on bearings at high speeds.
+They need to be lubricated and, depending on the brand of pump, require lubricants to be checked or replaced.

 Step 9: Check your traps and filters for replacement from all the debris that has been pulled into the system over the last few months.

-Step 11: The room condition should be assessed to verify the ambient temperature and air flow.
-This is to keep the pump working smoothly.
+Step 11: The room condition should be assessed to verify the ambient temperature and airflow.
+Proper temperature and airflow keeps the vacuum working smoothly.

 Step 12: Note the temperature of the exhaust.